Web-Dev-Collaborative/blogr-landing-page/README.md

-# Frontend Mentor - PROJECT NAME solution
+# Frontend Mentor - Blogr Landing Page solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Blogr Landing Page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).

 ## Table of contents